Alex Cameron’s music maintains the love song amongst contemporary culture. While the artform is often …

 “I’m dead tired and jet lagged… I need sleep”.

-Covered in the illusion of blood and wearing red contact lenses, he sounded, albeit fatigued and exhausted, exactly how I recalled during our Skype calls.
+Covered in fake blood and wearing red contact lenses, he sounded fatigued and exhausted, but exactly how I recalled during our Skype calls.
 I thanked him for making the trip and patted him on the shoulder and said, “great show.”
 Because it was.

 In the music industry, slogans such as ‘genuine,’ ‘unique’ and ‘transcendental,’ are thrown around like the toy a kid didn’t ask for from Santa.
 But Trepaneringsritualen is all of those things.
 Congratulations to Campbell at UMAC for having the chutzpah to organise the shindig and for Thomas for making the arduous flight from Berlin and perform in the Antipodes.